chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts/README.md

 ## Styling

 The script is designed to produce **white logos with a light black outline**, for consistent readability over any backdrop, poster, or dark background.
+*If you want different behavior — for example, specific colors or borders  — feel free to adjust the code to your needs.
+For a script this small, an AI tool can help you make those changes quickly.

 ## Modes